File Identification

 Unsupported File Identification

-• Inspect file contents: opens the File Inspector
+• Inspect file contents: Opens the File Inspector

-• Open with a different app: allows you to try and open the file with another app on your computer
+• Open with a different app: Allows you to try and open the file with another app on your computer

-• Learn about .ods files: opens FileInfo.com where you can read more about this file type
+• Learn about .ods files: Opens FileInfo.com where you can read more about this file type

-In the bottom right-section of the window, File Viewer Plus identifies the type of the file by matching its contents against a database of file type signatures, as well as matching its file extension against a database of file extensions.
-This information helps you understand what kind of file it is, which is helpful in particular when opening unknown files.
-The matches that are displayed are the most likely matches for your file.
-Therefore, while the matches are typically quite good, it is possible that the the file type is not identified correctly.
+In the bottom section of the view, File Viewer Plus displays file identification information.
+Using binary file type signatures and the FileInfo.com database, File Viewer Plus matches the contents of the file and the file extension.
+The information helps you understand the type of file, which is particularly helpful when opening unknown files.
+The list of matches contains the most likely types for the file.
+Therefore, while the matches are typically accurate, it is possible that the the file type is not identified correctly.